 Men are spoiled for choice with regards to what to do with their facial hair.
-At least, those that are able to grow facial hair in the first place (sorry to anyone unable to sprout anything convincing).
-Some men choose to let their beard grow out and simply giving it a bit of routine maintenance, others will invest solely in a beard trimmer to keep their beard at a regular length and others will get rid of any facial hairs as soon as they appear using a safety razor or a disposable razor.
+At least, those that can grow facial hair in the first place (sorry to anyone unable to sprout anything convincing).
+Some men choose to let their beard grow out and simply give it a bit of routine maintenance, while others will invest solely in a beard trimmer to keep their beard at a regular length, and then there’s those men who will get rid of any facial hairs as soon as they appear using a safety razor or a disposable razor.

 The ubiquitous safety razor hasn’t always been commonplace in the bathrooms of men worldwide, as straight razors were, for a long time, the shaving tool of choice.
 It wasn’t until King Camp Gillette came along in the late 1870s with an evolution of the readily available safety razor design, using a stamped blade made from carbon steel.

-While the initial purchase of a blade and handle incurred a loss for Gillette, it was the higher margin on replacement blades that ultimately led to Gillette being consigned to history books forever, and to it becoming one of the most recognised names in shaving today.
+While the initial purchase of a blade and handle incurred a loss for Gillette, they made their money back with the replacement blades they sold, and that ultimately led to Gillette being consigned to history books forever, and to it becoming one of the most recognised names in shaving today.

 - Best Men’s Moisturisers To Keep You Younger For Longer

 - Cool Toiletry Bags For Men That Will Elevate Your Travel Style

 We’ve scoured the web for the very best razors for men available to buy right now, catering to all budgets.
 Rest assured, they will all rid your face of unwanted hairs, revealing the rugged jawline beneath.

 Price: From $75

 Gentleman Jon was founded to offer guys a more premium wet-shaving experience than what you receive from the products at your local supermarket but without the salon-style prices.
 Better yet, in true gentleman fashion, Jon provides everything you need for a perfect wet shave in one kit.